SrinivasanM7/Industrial-Copper-Modeling/README.md

 **Data Preprocessing:**

-- **Data Understanding**: Before diving into modeling, it's crucial to gain a deep understanding of your dataset.
-Start by identifying the types of variables within it, distinguishing between continuous and categorical variables, and examining their distributions.
-In our dataset, there might be some unwanted values in the 'Material_Ref' feature that start with '00000.'
-These values should be converted to null for better data integrity.
+- **Data Understanding**: Before diving into modeling, it's crucial to gain a deep understanding of dataset.
+Started by identifying the types of variables within it, distinguishing between continuous and categorical variables, and examining their distributions.
+In the dataset, there might be some unwanted values in the 'Material_Ref' feature that start with '00000.'
+These values are converted to null for better data integrity.

 - **Handling Null Values**: The dataset may contain missing values that need to be addressed.
-The choice of handling these null values, whether through mean, median, or mode imputation, depends on the nature of the data and the specific feature.
+The choice of handling these null values, whether through mean, median, or mode, depends on the nature of the data and the specific feature.

-- **Encoding and Data Type Conversion**: To prepare categorical features for modeling, we employ ordinal encoding.
+- **Encoding and Data Type Conversion**: To prepare categorical features for modeling, employed ordinal encoding.
 This technique transforms categorical values into numerical representations based on their intrinsic nature and their relationship with the target variable.
-Additionally, it's essential to convert data types to ensure they match the requirements of our modeling process.
+Additionally, it's essential to convert data types to ensure they match the requirements of modeling process.

 - **Skewness - Feature Scaling**: Skewness is a common challenge in datasets.
 Identifying skewness in the data is essential, and appropriate data transformations must be applied to mitigate it.
 One widely-used method is the log transformation, which is particularly effective in addressing high skewness in continuous variables.
 This transformation helps achieve a more balanced and normally-distributed dataset, which is often a prerequisite for many machine learning algorithms.

 - **Outliers Handling**: Outliers can significantly impact model performance.
-We tackle outliers in our data by using the Interquartile Range (IQR) method.
+Tackled outliers in the data by using the Interquartile Range (IQR) method.
 This method involves identifying data points that fall outside the IQR boundaries and then converting them to values that are more in line with the rest of the data.
 This step aids in producing a more robust and accurate model.

-- **Wrong Date Handling**: In cases where some delivery dates are precedes the item dates, we resolve this issue by calculating the difference and it's used to train a Random Forest Regressor model, which enables us to predict the corrected delivery date.
+- **Wrong Date Handling**: In cases where some delivery dates are precedes the item dates, resolved this issue by calculating the difference and it's used to train a Random Forest Regressor model, which enables us to predict the corrected delivery date.
 This approach ensures that our dataset maintains data integrity and accuracy.

 **Exploratory Data Analysis (EDA) and Feature Engineering:**